 This entryway project was literally one I dreamt about.
 It is by far the easiest project we’ve done to date and it took one day to complete.
 ONE.
 DAY.
 I documented the entire process on my Instagram stories (check out my “Entryway” highlight for more).
 Here’s a look at the design board I created prior to getting started (see more about the design and budget HERE).

-DESIGN BOARDBEFORE
+DESIGN BOARD

 The best part about this project is, you don’t need much and you don’t have to be “artsy” to do it yourself!